 Required Courses by Concentration

-Students majoring in Allied Health Sciences (AHS) must complete required courses and the 36-credit major requirement as indicated below.
-Required coursework varies by concentration (Refer to the concentration plan of study for a list of approved courses); do not assume substitutions can or will be approved.
-In addition, student must complete university general education requirements (in some cases, major requirements may also be used to satisfy university general education requirements).
+Students majoring in Allied Health Sciences (AHS) must complete required courses and the 36-credit major requirement as required by the College of Agriculture, Health and Natural Resources.
+Required coursework varies by concentration (Refer to the concentration plan of study for a list of approved courses).

-The 36-credit Major and Graduation Requirements to the Allied Health Science
+The 36-credit Major and Graduation Requirements for Allied Health Sciences

 Students must complete required coursework by concentration.
 Required coursework numbered 2000-level or above may also be used to satisfy the 36-credit requirement.
 The number of courses and credits vary by concentration as indicated within each concentration description.
 Students are required to take additional related coursework to complete the minimum 36-credit requirement.
 Students are advised to consult with their advisor in advance of enrollment.
-Do not assume all 2000-level or above courses will satisfy this requirement.
 Approval by advisor and department head is required.
 Students pursuing graduate admissions may use graduate program admission requirements to meet this requirement provided they are 2000-level or above (e.g. PNB 2264 Human Physiology and Anatomy, PNB 2265 Human Physiology and Anatomy; CHEM 2241 Organic Chemistry, etc.).
 Please note that including graduate admission prerequisites in the 36-credit group does not imply graduate programs can/will accept them; minimum grade and/or GPA may apply.
 Students may also take additional 2000-level or above concentration courses to meet this requirement.
+Nor more than eight credits of courses used to satisfy the 36-credit requirement may apply toward a minor.

-The Allied Health Sciences major without a concentration is designed specifically for students who would like to pursue a broad-based baccalaureate degree in Allied Health or who would like to pursue graduate health programs that require a baccalaureate degree for admission.
-Working with an advisor, students design a flexible plan of study that they can tailor to meet their professional and personal goals.
-Students combine University General Education and required coursework in Allied Health with coursework from departments across the university to tailor their baccalaureate degree to meet requirements for employment or admission to various graduate programs, including but not limited to Athletic Training, Physical Therapy, Occupational Therapy, Post-Baccalaureate Nursing and Physician Assistant programs.
+The Allied Health Sciences major with a Concentration in Health Sciences is designed for students who would like to pursue a broad-based baccalaureate degree in Allied Health or who would like to pursue graduate or post-baccalaureate health programs that require a baccalaureate degree for admission.
+Students combine UConn’s Common Curriculum and Allied Health Sciences required coursework to tailor their baccalaureate degree to meet requirements for their professional and personal goals.

 Course List